 We appreciate your adherence to this updated policy, as it provides additional measures to keep our students safe.
 If you have additional questions, feel free to reach out to the school nurse.

 Please note the new medications administration consent form - PDF is used for both self-carry and medications to be stored in the health office.

 As of January 1, 2010, the TUHSD's Health Offices will no longer be providing “stock” acetaminophen (Tylenol) or Ibuprofen (Advil or Motrin).
 Parents must provide the Health Office all such over-the-counter medications for their students' use.
 Except in specific cases, the school nurse will NOT distribute medications during the first and last periods.

-CORONA DEL SOL IS A DRUG-FREE CAMPUS.
-FOR THE SAFETY AND HEALTH OF ALL OUR STUDENTS, ALL MEDICATIONS, INCLUDING TYLENOL AND ADVIL, MUST BE KEPT IN THE SCHOOL NURSE’S OFFICE.
+ALL TUHSD CAMPUSES ARE DRUG-FREE.
+FOR THE SAFETY AND HEALTH OF ALL OUR STUDENTS.
+ALL MEDICATIONS, INCLUDING TYLENOL AND ADVIL, MUST BE KEPT IN THE SCHOOL NURSE’S OFFICE.

 If you receive a letter in the mail regarding immunizations, PLEASE take the time to read it and follow through with whatever is needed.
 State law mandates what immunizations are required for a student to attend school.
 Every student MUST be current!

-Health Services Contact
+CdS Health Office Contact